mattdelaune/SaaS_Cohort_Analysis/README.md

 	- **Pandas:** Data cleaning and manipulation.
     - **Numpy:** Numerical operations and data manipulation.
 	- **Matplotlib & Seaborn:** Data visualization and plotting.
-- **Kaggle:** - Source of the dataset.
+- **Kaggle:** Source of the dataset.
 - **Git:** Version control for tracking changes and managing project history, with deployment to GitHub.

 <a id="data-source"></a>

 ## Data Source
-[This](https://www.kaggle.com/datasets/nnthanh101/aws-saas-sales) dataset includes customer transaction data from a fictitous SaaS company selling software B2B.
+[This](https://www.kaggle.com/datasets/nnthanh101/aws-saas-sales) dataset includes customer transaction data from a fictitious SaaS company selling software B2B.
 The dataset includes columns such as Order ID, Order Date, Customer ID, Product, Sales, and Profit.

 <a id="business-question"></a>